jonas-thn/gaussian-splatting-renderer/README.md

 ## Concept

 The concept for the new rendering architecture was based on a custom Rust implementation compiled to WebAssembly.
-I began the development in an isolated Rust project before later integrating it into the main application.
-To get full control over the pipeline (something I was lacking with SparkJS), I used `wgpu`, which is a very thin wrapper based on the WebGPU standard.
+Development began in an isolated Rust project before it was later integrated into the main application.
+To get full control over the pipeline (something I was lacking with SparkJS), `wgpu` was used, which is a very thin wrapper based on the WebGPU standard.
 Originally, it was developed for desktop applications, featuring native compilation to Vulkan, Metal, or DirectX depending on the system.
 But since it was specifically built upon the WebGPU specification, it can also run in the browser with minimal